natelewis/pi-led-matrix/README.md

     |_| |_| |_|
     ```

-1. Attach 5V power from the PSU to top of each strip in parallel ( every other one )
+3. Attach 5V power from the PSU to top of each strip in parallel ( every other one )

-2. Connect GPIO 18 (pin 12) of the RPi4 to the green LED wire
+4. Connect GPIO 18 (pin 12) of the RPi4 to the green LED wire

-3. Connect GND pin of the RPi4 to COM of the power supply
+5. Connect GND pin of the RPi4 to COM of the power supply

-4. Hang the LED strips to the curtain rod or other mount with your adhesive of choice
+6. Hang the LED strips to the curtain rod or other mount with your adhesive of choice

-5. Stick the wood to the back of the strips to keep them from bending around or some other creative way to keep them straight

 ## Raspberry Pi setup